 Following a path or bridleway while you run can be useful to measure progress.
 Time yourself doing a loop of the park or calculate how long it took you to run from one area to the other.
 Next time you work out, try to beat your time or add more distance.

-Any space in a park can be used for exercising.
+You can use any space in the park to exercise.
 Shuttle runs can boost cardio fitness without the need for equipment while burpees work the whole body and torch calories.
-Static squats and lunges can be done anywhere and if you bring a yoga mat you can finish your workout with some core exercises.
+Static squats and lunges can be done anywhere, and if you bring a yoga mat, you can finish your workout with some core exercises.
 Try a circuit of bicycle crunches, flutter kicks, reverse crunches and mountain climbers to hit and tone all areas.

 When the sun is shining and the days are long, heading out to the park for a fitness session is an easy way to keep up your fitness on a budget.
 If you struggle to motivate yourself, get a friend or partner to join you.
 You can even get kids involved!
 What are you waiting for?
 Grab a towel and head out to your local park to get in shape!